tomisi/stock_prediction_model/README.md

 Acknowledgments
 The app uses the yfinance library to fetch stock data from Yahoo Finance.
-The forecasting model is powered by the prophet library developed by Facebook. csharp
+The forecasting model is powered by the prophet library developed by Facebook.
-Copy code

-Copy and paste this Markdown content into the respective section o